Skip to main content

 Q: What security mechanisms are currently in place for the API?

 A: Our web service APIs use an Auth token for security.
-The DX Studio interface is secured using our internal OAuth provider.
+The DX Engine UI interface is secured using our internal OAuth provider.

-Q: Is integration with IDMs and SSO authentication feasible?
+Q: Is integration with IDPs and SSO authentication feasible?